itsmedapny/cozy-cup-cafe/README.md

 ![Quest Aroma Cafe Home Page Best Seller](img/interface2.png)

-Discover our Best Sellers section, where we showcase the cream of the crop from our curated collection.
+Discover our Best Sellers section, where we showcase the cream of the crop from our best collection.
 Dive into a handpicked selection of products that have captured the hearts and taste buds of our customers.
 Each item comes with a concise name and a tantalizing description, offering you a glimpse into why these products are the talk of the town.
 Explore our Best Sellers and experience the finest offerings from our website.

 ![Quest Aroma Cafe Home Page Footer](img/interface3.png)